Examples and tutorials¶

 Suppose we have

-:from theta.model import Model from theta.layers import DiagExpectationUnitLayer model = Model() model.add(DiagExpectationUnitLayer(Nin, Nout, phase=1, Q_init=uniform(2,4)))
+X_trainandY_trainnumpy arrays with respectively the support and target data.
+We allocate aDiagExpectationUnitLayerwithNin=X_train.shape[0]andNout=X_train.shape[1]:from theta.model import Model from theta.layers import DiagExpectationUnitLayer model = Model() model.add(DiagExpectationUnitLayer(Nin, Nout, phase=1, Q_init=uniform(2,4)))

 In this example we have also set an optional random uniform initialization for the \(Q\) parameters through the

-flag.
-The model is trained in phase I (phase=1
+Q_initflag.
+The model is trained in phase I (phase=1).Then we train the model using

-:from theta.minimizer import SGD from theta.costfunctions import mse from theta.gradientschemes import RMSprop from theta.initializers import uniform minim = SGD() solution = minim.train(mse, model, X_train, Y_train, scheme=RMSprop(), lr=0.01)
+SGD:from theta.minimizer import SGD from theta.costfunctions import mse from theta.gradientschemes import RMSprop from theta.initializers import uniform minim = SGD() solution = minim.train(mse, model, X_train, Y_train, scheme=RMSprop(), lr=0.01)

 For this particular setup we are using the mean square error cost function (

-and may require tuning before getting the best results.When using SGD, it is possible to split the data into training and validation datasets automatically, by using the
+mse) with stochastic gradient descent in the RMS propagation scheme (scheme=RMSprop()).
+The learning rate islr=0.01and may require tuning before getting the best results.When using SGD, it is possible to split the data into training and validation datasets automatically, by using the

-for more details.Predictions of the model can be obtained via:
+validation_splitoption, or by passing extra datasets, seetheta.minimizer.SGD.trainfor more details.Predictions of the model can be obtained via:

 model.predict(data)